thundergolfer/thundergolfer.github.io/collections/_posts/2022-11-25-model-deployment-a-la-carte.md

 ![Doing MLOps with 1 Macbook and a Juptyer Notebook](/images/model_deployment_a_la_carte/notebook-mlops-xkcd.png)

 Starting with the absolute basics, you can just not deploy your model.
-Imagine your write some program to produce the model and run inference on it, probably in Python.
+Imagine you write some program to produce the model and run inference on it, probably in Python.
-For whatever reason, you and your company doesn’t care enough to do the work to make that model work off your machine, so the model’s inference requests are brought to that one machine.
+For whatever reason, you and your company don't care enough to do the work to make that model work off your machine, so the model’s inference requests are brought to that one machine.
 If this sounds like a massive tech debt issue, that’s because it is.

 ### Running on a server